Art | Disability | Climate Change

 Panel Discussions

-The afternoon’s first session discusses the forthcoming national tour and artwork of Augmented Body Altered Mind.
+This panel discusses the national tour and artwork of Augmented Body Altered Mind.
 An interactive exhibition weaving a brain-computer interface with an audiovisual environment inviting audiences to visualise the way they think and how their brains work.
 The artwork celebrates neurodiversity, and how human brains have evolved to process information in ways that are specialised and divergent from each other that encourages collective and creative problem-solving.
 Nowhere is creative thinking more needed than the environmental crisis.

 Moderator